 We require that at least two team members from each team participate in the InventOR Bootcamp (tentatively scheduled for May 2023) and attend competition finals (June 2023) Teams will have the option to participate virtually to maintain social distancing guidelines

 Teams who do not adhere to the participation requirement will be disqualified.
-Invent Oregon reserves the right to require all grant funds dispersed to teams be returned if a team fails to meet participation requirements.
+Invent Oregon reserves the right to require all grant funds disbursed to teams be returned if a team fails to meet participation requirements.

 Invent Oregon recognizes the value and importance of diversity in entrepreneurship.